 Are you afraid your job descriptions are seen as biased or ignorant?
 If you’re not getting a decent amount of applicants when you post your roles, it might be because of biased language.
 A great way to avoid this is by using job description software.

 Ongig’s Text Analyzer is a great place to start if you want to be more inclusive.
-This software helps you make informed job postings, free of any racial, gender, or other types of bias, allowing you to attract more diverse talent.
+This tool assists you in creating job ads that are fair and unbiased.
+It helps you avoid discrimination based on race, gender, or other factors, so you can attract a wider range of applicants.

 Ongig also: